wetryingtodorock/getblock-docs/en/rpc-service/heco/ws/heco_eth_hashrate.md

 ---
-title: heco:eth_hashrate \[WebSocket\]
+title: heco:eth_hashrate - Huobi ECO Chain
-description: Returns the number of hashes per second that the node is mining with.
+description: Example code for the heco:eth_hashrate ws method. Сomplete guide on how to use heco:eth_hashrate ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters